-Unwind Your Mind - your night routine should include all the things that help you to unwind and relax.
-Now I know chilling in front of the TV might be all you want to do, but this actually isn't very relaxing for our brains.
+Your night routine should include all the things that help you to unwind and relax.
+Now I know chilling in front of the TV might be all you want to do, but this actually isn’t very relaxing for your brain.
 So while you can still watch your favourite shows, make sure you limit this to 60-90 minutes in the evening and not right before bed.
 Consider adding things like meditation, journaling, reading, puzzling, or drawing to your evenings instead.
 A board game is a great option for the whole family to join in!

-Leave the Screens Behind - in ancient times we rose and slept with the Sun, where's nowadays due to electricity and light we have the ability to stay up at all hours of the night.
-Blue light in particular is very powerful and has been shown to disrupt our circadian rhythm - the natural patterning of our sleep.
+In ancient times we rose and slept with the Sun.
+However nowadays, thanks to electricity, we have the ability to stay up to all hours of the night.
+Blue light in particular is very powerful and has been shown to disrupt our circadian rhythm – the natural patterning of our sleep.
 Our cell phone screens, laptops and TVs all emit blue light and unfortunately many of us spend our evenings staring at them and absorbing all that blue light!
-By switching off your screens at least an 1-2 hour before bed you can help your eyes and brain relax and get ready for "sleep mode".
+By switching off your screens at least an 1-2 hour before bed you can help your eyes and brain relax and get ready for “sleep mode”.

-Set the Scene - your space has a big impact on the quality of your sleep.
-If your room is a mess, if the bed is rumpled, if you've got clothes lying around, or if its very stuffy, it will make falling asleep and having a peaceful sleep a lot harder.
+Your space has a big impact on the quality of your sleep.
+If your room is a mess, the bed is rumpled and you’ve got clothes lying around your space will certainly not be conducive to sleep.
 Making sure that your space is clear and comfortable is key to getting good quality rest.
-Make sure your bed is made and the sheets are clean.
+Ensure your bed is made and the sheets are clean.
 Tidy up any clothes, shoes or belongings lying around.
 Open a window to let in some air.
-Light a scented candle or burn some incense or calming essential oils, such as lavender, ylang ylang, sandalwood or jasmine.
+Light a scented candle or burn some incense or calming essential oils, such as lavender, sandalwood or jasmine.
 This creates an inviting space and sets the tone for a calm and peaceful sleep!

-Early to Bed, Early to Rise - getting to bed on time and at the same time each night ensures that you're getting enough sleep (at least 8-9 hours) and gets your body into a good sleep routine.
+Getting to bed on time – and at the same time each night – ensures that you’re getting enough sleep (at least 8-9 hours) and gets your body into a good sleep routine.
 Aim to get to bed between 10pm-11pm at the latest.
 Getting to bed before midnight actually gives you a better quality of sleep and is more beneficial for restoring your body.
 In fact, every hour of sleep you get before midnight can be up to 3 times more worth it, as this is the time when the body is most actively producing new cells and repairing damage!